-James S. Hines was headed down started to bend towards creating his own farm.
-My great-grandfather was born in 1878.
-His parents owned a plantation, and through them, he had learned the fine art of farming as a child.
-James and his wife, Lula Harper Hines purchased over 600 acres of land in 1937 after many years of dreaming, praying, and planning.
-The fertile ground was located approximately 80 miles south of his parents plantation.
-Their oasis is known today as Hinestown.
+James S. Hines was born in 1878 to parents who owned a plantation and taught him the fine art of farming as a child.
+James and his wife, Lula Harper Hines, purchased over 600 acres of land in 1937 after many years of dreaming, praying, and planning.
+The fertile ground was located approximately 80 miles south of his parents' plantation.
+Their oasis is known today as "Hinestown."

-In 1937, Hinestown was mostly woodland.
-The farming process was slow and steady, but with the help of his 13 children, my great-grandfather was able to completely transform his land.
-The joyous work sowed, reaped endless harvest.
-Fresh, dried, canned or pickled produce, as well as flour, sugar and salt.
-Livestock was also a big part of the production.
-Whether you needed eggs, milk or meat (beef, pork, chicken, goat, duck), you could always find it in Hinestown.
-Hinestown was also conveniently situated along the New River.
-So over the years either fresh, or salted fish became available on the farm.
+Hinestown was mostly woodlands in 1937.
+The farming process was slow and steady, but with the help of his 13 children, my great-grandfather was able to completely transform the land.
+The Hines Family sowed hard work and reaped an abundant harvest--fresh, dried, canned or pickled produce, flour, sugar and salt.
+Livestock was also a major part of the operation.
+Whether you needed eggs, milk, or meat (beef, pork, chicken, goat, duck), you could always find it in Hinestown.
+Conveniently situated along the New River, fresh and salted fish eventually became staples of the farm.

-The beauty was that all of the processing happened right on the farm.
-And as if that wasn’t enough to keep our family busy, my great-grandfather constructed a sawmill on the property.
-Trees were harvested on the land for logs and lumber, in which the community used to build their houses.
-With the endless amount of possibilities, we became the town’s one stop shop.
-My great-grandfather started this farm with the desire to provide a self sustaining homestead for his family, but accomplished a great deal more.
-Not only was he the patriarch, but he was also a preacher.
-So when he wasn't busy farming, he fulfilled his ministerial duties as the pastor of Hartsville Primitive Baptist Church, until his death in 1952.
-Today, my uncle is the current pastor, and many family members still attend.
+The beauty was that all agricultural processing happened right on the farm.
+And if that wasn’t enough to keep the family busy, my great-grandfather constructed a sawmill on the property.
+Trees were harvested on the land for lumber that the community used to build homes.
+Hinestown became a "one-stop shop" with all the services and products it offered.
+James Hines began the farm to provide a self-sustaining homestead for his family, but he accomplished a great deal more.
+He was the patriarch of the family as well as a preacher.
+When he wasn't busy on the farm, he fulfilled his ministerial duties as the pastor of Hartsville Primitive Baptist Church until his death in 1952.
+Today, my uncle serves as pastor, and many family members still attend.
 Farm production started to slowly decrease in the years following my great-grandfather's death due to his descendants accepting non-agricultural job opportunities in town.
 Many family members, today, still grow their own individual produce and raise livestock.

-I spent my summers in Hinestown, enjoying the rich family agricultural history.
-But like my family members before me, work carried me away from farm life.
-I have had a very fulfilling career in my 33 years of law enforcement, and recently retired as a Special Agent with the Federal Bureau of Investigations (24 years) in December 2019.
-I love my family, and I've always been drawn to the farm life and family I would see in my rear view mirror after each visit home.
+I spent my summers in Hinestown enjoying the rich family agricultural history.
+Like family members before me, work carried me away from farm life.
+I have experienced a very fulfilling 33-year law enforcement career and retired as a Special Agent with the Federal Bureau of Investigations (24 years) in December 2019.
+I love my family, and I've always been drawn to farming.

-With the help of my wife, children, family and friends, Hines Family Farms is moving towards the grand scale it once was.
-And even though we have changed and grown over the years, our mission statement has never been altered.
-It continues to define who we are and how we farm, with using the land and God’s gifts to their fullest potential.
+With the help of my wife, children, family and friends, Hines Family Farms is moving toward the grand scale it once was.
+Although we have grown and evolved over the years, our mission remains the same.
+Hard work continues to define who we are and how we farm, using the land and God’s gifts to their fullest potential.

-I am a 4th generation farmer, and I am proud to say that I have come home!
+I am a fourth generation farmer, and I am proud to be home!